wyryyds/wyryyds/README.md

 - 👋 Hi, I’m @wyryyds
 - 👀 I’m interested in unity
 - 🌱 I’m currently learning c#
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on a Game Programer
 - 📫 How to reach me 2857970654@qq.com

 <!---